You are visitor number:

 In 2014 a $5000 grant from Amaterra was given to support the work of apiarist Britt Hopper who teaches grade school classes about the importance of bees and the danger of honey bee colony collapse ("Bees 101") as he has done for hundreds of children in schools all over south-central Kansas.

-2012-13 a $1000 grant from Amaterra has been provided to Peace Corps Volunteers (PVSs) for a program empowering young women in Zambia, Africa.
+In 2012 Amaterra provided a $1000 grant to Peace Corps Volunteers (PVSs) for a program empowering young women in Zambia, Africa.
 The program focuses on 8th grade school students.

-During 2012-2013 Amaterra has funded a $1,000 grant to the Gerdemann Botanical Preserve and Garden, located in Yachats, Oregon.
+In 2013 Amaterra funded a $1,000 grant to the Gerdemann Botanical Preserve and Garden, located in Yachats, Oregon.

 In 2012 we gave a $1000 grant to Native Seeds Search to pay for two months of curriculum development for their national Seed School.